18F/analytics.usa.gov/developer.md

 <div class="usa-alert usa-alert-warning" id="site-wide-alert" role="alert">
    <div class="usa-alert-body">
      <h3 class="usa-alert-heading">
-       This project is in Alpha
+       This project is in BETA
      </h3>
      <p class="usa-alert-text">
        This API is under active development, and breaking changes may be made without warning.
        Have feedback or questions? <a href="https://github.com/18F/analytics.usa.gov/issues">Please let us know</a>!

+       Please note we have recently updated to `v1.1`, please update your requests accordingly.
      </p>
    </div>
  </div>